 Lilith caught the Flash by the arm.
 “Flash, could you accompany me and Azrael to another locale?
 I sense we may be needed there.”

-The Flash said, “Lilith, there’s a blanket — too clean, too fresh to belong here.”
+Noticing something, the Flash said, “Lilith, there’s a blanket — too clean, too fresh to belong here.”

 The Flash blinked.
 “You speak Greek?”